nextcloud/spreed/docs/api-v1.md

 * Response:
     - Header:
         + `200 OK`
-        + `404 Not Found` When the room could not be found for the participant
+        + `404 Not Found` When the conversation could not be found for the participant

     - Data:
         Array of participants, each participant has at least: